piere129/DailyHealthProject/README.md

 # How to install:

-To install, simply clone the directory in your folder and run "DailyHealth.xcworkspace".
+To install, simply clone the directory in your preferred folder, or download the zip and extract it there.
+Afterwards, open your terminal in that folder and execute 'pod install'.
+Afterwards, run "DailyHealth.xcworkspace".
 This is necessary to get the chart working.
 Compile the code and that's it!